SanskarJaiswal2904/Sanskar-Website/README.md

 This is a website created by Sanskar of Sanskar on 22.02.2024 by only CSS,HTML

-This page will be redirected to https://sanskarwebsite.vercel.app/
+This page is running on [Link](https://sanskarjaiswal2904.github.io/Sanskar-Website).

 Updates need to be made :-